wenwei202/caffe/examples/cifar10/readme.md

 ```

 ## Notes
 Please explore the hyperparameters of weight decays (by group lasso regularizations) to make the trade-off between accuracy and sparsity.
-Examples above are good start points to explore.
+Examples above are good start points.